M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq51"></a>
 **(51) How are folders sorted?**

 Folders are first sorted on account order (by default on account name) and within an account with special, system folders on top, followed by folders set to synchronize.
 Within each category the folders are sorted on (display) name.
 You can set the display name by long pressing a folder in the folder list and selecting *Edit properties*.
-Within each category the folders are sorted on (display) name.
-You can set the display name by long pressing a folder in the folder list and selecting *Edit properties*.

 The navigation (hamburger) menu item *Order folders* in the setup can be used to manually order the folders.